Dart-Code/Website/_docs/debugging-commands.md

 This command toggles the speed of animations between normal and one sixth normal speed to help troubleshoot when something isn't animating as expected.

-## Flutter: Toggle Slow Mode Banner
+## Flutter: Toggle Debug Mode Banner

-When taking screenshots of your Flutter application during development it may be convenient to hide the **Slow Mode** banner without having to rebuild your app.
-If you're running your Flutter app via the VS Code debugger then you can use the `Flutter: Toggle Slow Mode Banner` command to show or hide the banner.
+When taking screenshots of your Flutter application during development it may be convenient to hide the **Debug** banner without having to rebuild your app.
+If you're running your Flutter app via the VS Code debugger then you can use the `Flutter: Toggle Debug-Mode Banner` command to show or hide the banner.

 <!-- TODO: SCREENSHOT -->